mmu-dermatology-research/hardnet-cws/README.md

 # HarDNet-CWS: An Enhanced Harmonic Densely Connected Hybrid Transformer Network Architecture for Chronic Wound Segmentation Utilising Multi-Colour Space Tensor Merging

 Source code for the HarDNet-CWS architecture.
-This is a modified HarDNet segmentation model which shows improvements in performance when trained on light skin patients and tested on patients with darker skin tones.
+This is a modified HarDNet-DFUS segmentation model which shows improvements in performance when trained on light skin patients and tested on patients with darker skin tones.
 The main ehancements come from three core adjustments: (1) a tensor merging process that combines RGB tensors with an exaggerated luminance channel, (2) implementation of a modified stem with non-destructive contrast elimination, and (3) a rebalanced HarDNet block design.

 If you use any of the concepts or code from this repository, please consider citing our paper: